BlauGroup/HiPRGen/README.md

 Once you are in an environment where HiPRGen is installed, the tests can be run with `python test.py 4`.
 This will run the tests using 4 threads, though you could use as many threads as your machine allows to speed up the execution.
 Running the tests will populate working directories in `scratch`.
 Note that `test.py` is heavily commented to explain how to use HiPRGen.

 Once the tests have finished, you can run `python -i repl.py` and inspect the `network_loader` object, which contains all of the data associated with the test Lithium / Ethylene Carbonate network after running 1000 trajectories.
 Additionally, HiPRGen has a report generation system for visualizing results.
-For example, in `scratch/li_test`, run `pdflatex LEDC_pathways.tex` to generate a PDF of the top pathways to LEDC in the test Li / EC network or run `pdflatex sink_report.tex` to generate a PDF of the test network products.
+For example, in `scratch/li_test`, run `pdflatex LEDC_pathways.tex` to generate a PDF of the top pathways to Lithium Ethylene Dicarbonate (LEDC) in the test Lithium / Ethylene Carbonate network.
 Explanation of other types of reports and the commands to generate them are given in `test.py`.

 ### Design